I promised you help with your boredom cooking, and I’m going to go out on a limb and say this scratch butter chicken recipe is exactly what you need.

 So rather than me rambling about how great it is forever, let’s go over how to make it so you can taste for yourself how yummy it is!

-(If photos and guided how-tos aren’t your thing, you can also go directly to the scratch butter chicken recipe by clicking below. 🙂 )
+(If photos and guided how-tos aren’t your thing, you can also go directly to the scratch butter chicken recipe. 🙂 )

 How to prepare the chicken for scratch butter chicken